-Veganuary: the global plant-based pledge
+Veganuary: a global plant-based pledge

 January 1 not only marked the start of a brand-new year, it was also the first day of Veganuary – a worldwide campaign that encourages people to try following a vegan diet for the month of January… and beyond.
-After the hot mess that was 2020, many of us are hoping that 2021 will be a year of positive change, and going vegan for a month is a great way to take steps towards a healthier body and a healthier planet.
+After the hot mess that was COVID, many of us are hoping that 2023 will be a year of positive change, and going vegan for a month is a great way to take steps towards a healthier body and a healthier planet.

 More than one million people have already completed Veganuary’s one-month pledge since it began in 2014, and statistics compiled by Dr Helen Harwatt from Harvard University’s Animal Law and Policy program show that their collective impact has been huge:

-• 103,840 tonnes of CO2eq saved, equivalent to driving around the world 15,000 times.
+1. 103,840 tonnes of CO2eq saved, equivalent to driving around the world 15,000 times.

-• 6.2 million litres of water saved, the same as flushing the toilet almost half a million times.
+2. 6.2 million litres of water saved, the same as flushing the toilet almost half a million times.

-• Additionally, more than 3.4 million animals were saved, according to the Vegan Society’s Veganalyser calculations.
+3. Additionally, more than 3.4 million animals were saved, according to the Vegan Society’s Veganalyser calculations.

-• A plant-based main meal costs 40% less than a main meal (lunch or dinner) containing meat, fish or poultry.
+1. A plant-based main meal costs 40% less than a main meal (lunch or dinner) containing meat, fish or poultry.

-• A meat/fish-based lunch takes 18.9 minutes to prepare, on average, whereas a plant-based lunch is 37% quicker at only 12 minutes.
+2. A meat/fish-based lunch takes 18.9 minutes to prepare, on average, whereas a plant-based lunch is 37% quicker at only 12 minutes.

-• A meat/fish-based dinner takes 37.5 minutes to prepare, on average, whereas a plant-based dinner is 32% quicker at just 25.4 minutes.
+3. A meat/fish-based dinner takes 37.5 minutes to prepare, on average, whereas a plant-based dinner is 32% quicker at just 25.4 minutes.

-• Vegan households spend 8% less per grocery trip, on average, than non-vegan households of a similar size.
+4. Vegan households spend 8% less per grocery trip, on average, than non-vegan households of a similar size.

-“COVID-19 has sparked a huge increase in people interested in trying a plant-based diet, whether for their health or the health of our planet,” says Toni Vernelli, Veganuary Head of Communications.
+“COVID has sparked a huge increase in people interested in trying a plant-based diet, whether for their health or the health of our planet,” says Toni Vernelli, Veganuary Head of Communications.
 “It has also caused economic loss for many.
 This study shows that people can protect their health, the planet and their pocketbook with a plant-based diet.

-You can sign up to the Veganuary challenge here.
+You can sign up for the Veganuary challenge here.
 By signing up, you’ll receive recipes, shopping guides, meal plans, restaurant suggestions and more to take you on a taste adventure of new flavour experiences, and a kinder way of eating.